-Favorite Post: Black / Black – Asian / Blasian Hair!
-(A topic which is close to the heart of black people, plus useful product tips for those living in Japan.)
+Favorite Post: Permanent Residency in Japan After 1 Year (A topic which is close to the hearts of foreigners living in Japan.)

 This blog is written by Hector, an engineer and self-professed geek from Spain who moved to Japan in 2004.
 He currently lives in Tokyo and is involved in the startup scene there.

 He authored a book called “A Geek in Japan” and is now working on the sequel.
 On his blog, he publishes photo essays of his daily life in Tokyo and trips around Japan.

 Favorite Post: Pokemon GO in Tokyo (A photo essay of the Pokemon GO craze in Tokyo.)

 This blog is written by Ken, who settled in Japan in 2008 and writes about his life in Japan in a humorous way.

 Example: he says that the language that opens doors and helps you make friends in Japan is English, not Japanese.
 He also gives advice on the reality of living and working in Japan.